artorious/linux_cpu_info/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/3.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/3.0/">Creative Commons Attribution-ShareAlike 3.0 Unported License</a>.

-A simple custom script intended as an introductory look at the abilities of

-Compiled and edited by Arthur Ngondo for Full Circle Magazine #21, Command and conquer section written by Lucas Westermann